-Why Root Canal is Needed?
+Why Is Root Canal Therapy Needed?

 When the bacteria enter into your tooth, they attack your nerves and stop blood supply to it which ceases the antibacterial cells to transmit and fight against them.

 How Do You Know You Need Root Canal Therapy?